fbpx

 FacebookTwitterWhatsApp

 “Why do you keep 1 bob?
 Is that even money?”
-My friends would randomly collect coins from my bag, floor or see me save those, most of the times they would rhetorically ask why.
+My friends would randomly collect coins from my bag, and floor or see me save those, most of the time they would rhetorically ask why.
 When younger, I had a jumbo account where I was taught to put my coins, the ones I would happily buy ball gums or patcos.

 My mother always insisted that money is money no matter a coin or a note; combined together it would make a difference.
 As I grew older a certain mentality emerged, having too many coins would seem to mean that I am broke, because seeing too many coins in my wallet would seem wacky.
 Since I didn’t want to have coins unnecessarily in my wallet I would always put my coins in a tin and didn’t pay that tin any attention.